About

 The aim of this blog is to put out in the public domain materials that I am already working with as part of my research activity under the broad theme of media anthropology.
-The idea is to keep colleagues, students and others informed of my work as well as to keep an online diary for my own personal use, e.g. as an easy way of tracking down notes that may otherwise have remained hidden in my personal records.
+The idea is to keep colleagues, students and others informed of my work as well as to keep an online notebook for my own personal use, e.g. as an easy way of tracking down materials that may otherwise have remained hidden in my personal records.

 John Postill

-15 Responses leave one →
+31 Comments leave one →

 hi john. read yoyr post in AIR list. i am indonesian. was working with indonesian ngo and social movement, did phd on internet and civil society in indonesia and now wondering around in manchester … maybe one day we can meet and talk? best, y.